 The Sengoku Jidai has made its way into Japanese pop culture in recent years, and the tale of Hiragumo has become popularized because of it.
 Matsunaga Hisahide has gained popularity from video games mostly, the most popular being the recently released Nioh and the Sengoku Musou series (both produced by Koei Tecmo) and the Sengoku BASARA series (produced by Capcom).
 Each pay homage to Hiragumo’s explosive fate.

-Nioh is the newest game on the list, being release only in Feburary 2017 exclusively for the PlayStation 4.
-This games take place in a fictionalized version of the Sengoku Jidai, and it is based off an unfinished Akira Kurosawa script.(7) Matsunaga Hisahide (shown above) is a minor character in the game, and his in-game biography even states that he blew himself up with Hiragumo.
+Nioh is the newest game on the list, being released only in Feburary 2017 exclusively for the PlayStation 4.
+This game take place in a fictionalized version of the Sengoku Jidai, and it is based off an unfinished Akira Kurosawa script.(7) Matsunaga Hisahide (shown above) is a minor character in the game, and his in-game biography even states that he blew himself up with Hiragumo.
 Hiragumo is also in the game as fragments.
 There are six fragments to collect which happen to be in-game trophies that the player can earn.(8)

 Sengoku Musou 4 (2014)